hablapps/AllRoadsLeadToKdb/AllRoadsLeadToPyKX.md

 -3.688323 -3.687256 -3.691727 -3.691929 -3.68847 -3.690991 -3.698403 -3.69455..
 '))
 ```

 "Yikes!"
-It was so close, but "Where are my columns?" she thought.
-It no longer
+It was so close, but it didn’t look like a dataframe.
+"Where are my columns?" she thought.
-looked like a dataframe.

-Unfortunately, she didn't have the time to comprehend what was happening as she
-had confidently asserted that she could run any given analytics algorithm on the
-new platform from day one, despite skepticism from many.
-Why was Emma so
-certain?
-Because she knew she could seamlessly adapt any q-world dataframe-like
-object into Python by transforming it into pandas by means of `pd`:
+That wouldn’t impress her colleagues, for whom familiar columns mattered.
+If this was to be a barrier, then it would likely be even harder to run the required analytics algorithms on the proposed new platform.
+But the documentation suggested the `pd`command which just worked:

 ```python
 >>> tdevice.pd()[['district', 'id', 'longitude', 'latitude']]
       distrito    id  longitud    latitud